engyasin/Offline_MOT/Readme.md

 `OfflineMOT` is a package for multi objects tracking from bird's eye view stationary videos.
 The accuracy has priority over runtime in this package, therefore it is better suited for offline processing rather than real time applications, hence the name of the package.

+**Update** *21/2/2023*: New changes are made to the tracking, like using [GOTURN](https://docs.opencv.org/3.4/d7/d4c/classcv_1_1TrackerGOTURN.html) and the option to use kalman filter.
+Sadly, the documentation is not updated yet, but you can control the new configuration from the configuration file.

 A pretrained Yolo network is used for detection in this package and it should be trained separately.
 The network included with this library is Yolo v4 in a pytorch format (trained to detect pedestrians, cyclists and cars).
 The loading and running of Yolo model is done with the help of scripts taken from [this project](https://github.com/Tianxiaomo/pytorch-YOLOv4) (All of them are in *offlinemot/tool* subfolder)

 For training YOLOv4 from scratch [the same repo](https://github.com/Tianxiaomo/pytorch-YOLOv4) is useful.
 Additionally, Darknet code can be used to train YOLO and then converting the resulted trained file to pytorch format `.pth` as described by the [docs](https://engyasin.github.io/Offline_MOT/html/tutorials/A_Working_Example.html).